inetprocess/sugarcli/USAGE.md

 Execute a php file using a SugarCRM loaded context

 **Usage**: `code:execute:file [-p|--path PATH] [--user-id USER-ID] [--] <file>`

+Execute a PHP file after first loading the sugarcrm environment.
+The script can directly use the classes and database from sugar.
+You can also set the `--user-id` from the command line to have another user than the default administrator.

 ### Arguments
 * `file`	PHP file to execute